AlexTrebs/shortcut/README.md

 ## 7. <a name="faqs"></a> FAQ's <small><sup>[Top ▲](#table-of-contents)</sup></small>

-Feel free to create anny issues at: https://github.com/AlexTrebs/shortcut/issues
+Feel free to create any issues at: https://github.com/AlexTrebs/shortcut/issues